ignite/cli/docs/docs/02-guide/04-ibc.md

 blog app, you created `title`, `content`, `postID`, and `chain` fields.

 The `--module` flag defines which module the new transaction type is added to.
-This optional flag lets you manage multiple modules within your Ignite CLI app.
+This optional flag lets you manage multiple modules within your IGNITE® CLI app.
 When the flag is not present, the type is scaffolded in the module that matches the name of the repo.